AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

     procedure Bar (A : Integer); --## rule line off implicit_in ## Exemption justification

-This will exempt the given rule only for the line on which this comment is placed, and automatically turn it back on on the next line.
+This will exempt the given rule or instance only for the line on which this comment is placed, and automatically turn it back on on the next line.

 .. _Using_GNATcheck_as_a_KP_Detector: